hpi-swa-teaching/IMAPClient/packages/IMAPClient-Core.package/ICFileReadWriter.class/README.md

-An ICFileReadWriter is a JSON File Writer and Reader to implement the file system storage of mails
+An ICFileReadWriter is a JSON File Writer and Reader handling the file system storage of mails.